Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Tits and Bruhat-Tits buildings of

-A \emph{building} is an (abstract) simplicial complex together with a collection of distinguished subcomplexes called \emph{apartments} that satisfy certain axioms (see Definition \ref{def-building}).
-One can think of the notion of building as a ``discretization'' of the notion of symmetric space from Lie theory and differential geometry.
+A \emph{building} is an (abstract) simplicial complex together with a collection of distinguished subcomplexes called \emph{apartments} that satisfy certain axioms (see \cite[Definition 4.1]{AB}).
+One can think of the notion of building as a combinatorial version of the notion of symmetric space from Lie theory and differential geometry.

 There are two important kinds of buildings: \emph{spherical buildings} and \emph{affine buildings}. \begin{itemize} \item In a spherical building, every apartment is a triangulation of a sphere.
 To an algebraic group $G$ over a field there corresponds a spherical building which is usually referred to as the \emph{Tits building} of $G$.
 As a simplicial complex, it encodes the relative position of \emph{parabolic subgroups} of $G$. \item In an affine building every apartment is a triangulation of an affine (Euclidean) space.
 To an algebraic group $G$ over a discretely valued field there corresponds an affine building which is usually referred to as the \emph{Bruhat-Tits building} of $G$.
 As a simplicial complex, it encodes the relative position of \emph{parahoric subgroups} of $G$. \end{itemize}